Yandex Cloud

 • Optional data types

-This section provides the basic information about working with Managed Service for ClickHouse®.
+This section covers the basics of working with Managed Service for ClickHouse®.

-To work with a Managed Service for ClickHouse® database, follow these steps:
+To start working with a Managed Service for ClickHouse® database, follow these steps:

-1. Create a connection containing your database connection credentials.
+1. Create a connection containing your database access credentials.

-Example of a query for reading data from Managed Service for ClickHouse®:
+An example of a query that reads data from Managed Service for ClickHouse®:

 SELECT * FROM clickhouse_mdb_connection.my_table